Testing conditional independence under isotonicity: Designing a powerful PairSwap-ICI test

 \subsection{Heuristic strategies for choosing the matching and weights}

-In Section~\ref{sec:oracle} above, the test statistic $T(\bx)$ was designed with the aim of maximising the power of our test, but its success is predicated on being able to estimate well the first two conditional moments of our data.
-This may be possible if, for instance, we have been able to fit a model using a separate data set.
-Naturally, an accurate estimate of the true model can enable a very powerful test (since we have a good approximation of the alternative that we are testing against), but in some settings the approach of Section~\ref{sec:oracle} may not be practical, either because we are not able to reliably estimate the required conditional moments, or because the required computations are too costly (in particular, the matching strategy in~\eqref{def:plug-in-matching}).

-In this section, therefore, we take a completely different approach: we will propose an extremely simple scheme for designing a weight vector $\bw$, and two easy strategies for choosing a matching $M$, that do not require extensive prior knowledge or costly calculations.
+In Section~\ref{sec:oracle} above, the test statistic $T(\bx)$ was designed with the aim of maximizing the power of our test, and we argue in Theorem~\ref{thm:oracle-matching-estimated-mu} in Section~\ref{sec:power} that this strategy is particularly effective when we can construct good estimates of the first two conditional moments of our data.
+This may be possible if, for instance, we have been able to fit a model using a separate dataset; naturally, an accurate estimate of the true model can enable a very powerful test (since we have a good approximation of the alternative that we are testing against).
+The aim of this section, on the other hand, is to propose an alternative approach designed for settings when we may not be able to estimate reliably the required conditional moments, or because the computations are too costly (in particular, the matching strategy in~\eqref{def:plug-in-matching}).
+We demonstrate a simple scheme for designing a weight vector $\bw$, and two easy strategies for choosing a matching $M$, that do not require extensive prior knowledge or costly calculations.
 Of course, this will come at some cost in terms of the resulting power of the test, since we are no longer mimicking an oracle test---but, as we will see in both our theoretical guarantees and our empirical results below, these simple strategies can often attain high power nonetheless.